-Today’s jobless claims report showed a notable decline to initial unemployment claims and an increase to continued unemployment claims as a rising trend continued to materialize for initial claims.
+Today’s jobless claims report showed a notable decline to both initial and continued unemployment claims as a recent rising trend was called firmly into question for initial claims.

 Since the middle of 2008 though, two federal government sponsored “extended” unemployment benefit programs (the “extended benefits” and “EUC 2008” from recent legislation) have been picking up claimants that have fallen off of the traditional unemployment benefits rolls.